dworada/Machine-Learning/README.md

-## The project : A Machine Learning Approach for Sentiment Analysis of Spotify Reviews in the United Kingdom
+## The project : A Machine Learning Approach for Sentiment Analysis of Spotify Reviews in the United Kingdom in 2024

 ## Project Description
 This project is focusing on sentiment analysis by using machine learning on the most recent year of Spotify's reviews.